No items found.

 CSAT vs NPS

-While customer satisfaction score (CSAT) and Net Promoter Score (NPS) are both essential metrics for understanding customer sentiment, they serve different purposes and provide unique insights into customer experiences.
+While Customer Satisfaction Score (CSAT) and Net Promoter Score (NPS) are both essential metrics for understanding customer sentiment, they serve different purposes and provide unique insights into customer experiences.
+Here's a quick comparison of CSAT vs NPS:

 CSAT measures satisfaction with a specific interaction, product experience, or service encounter.
 It is transactional, focusing on individual touch points within the customer journey.
 For example, a customer might be asked to rate their satisfaction with the checkout process immediately after making a purchase online.
 This immediate feedback helps businesses identify and address specific issues quickly.